miketarchan/.vim/README.md

 # This is my VIM config

-Needs to install junegunn/vim-plug for properly working.
+- Needs to install junegunn/vim-plug for properly working.

-Don't forget to make symlink the vim/vimrc file the ~/.vimrc After that open vim and type :PlugInstall
+- The make symlink ~/.vimrc file for vim/vimrc file

+- After that open vim and type :PlugInstall

-Have fun :)
+- Have fun :)